Monica Lewinsky just sub-tweeted Bill Clinton for his non-apology

 I replied to her tweet, asking Lewinsky if she had any response to Clinton’s comments regarding his lack of an apology.
 She didn’t respond, but liked a tweet responding to my question: “I think it’s fair to say this is likely her response.”

-(Personally, I apologize to Lewinsky for hounding her back when I was a New York Daily News reporter and she brought a date to a Christmas party that year, one of her first public outings after the scandal erupted.)
+(Personally, I apologize to Lewinsky for hounding her back in 1998 when I was a New York Daily News reporter and she brought a date to a Christmas party that year, one of her first public outings after the scandal erupted.)